 Armed only with their wits and a few props, the top newest voices in science, technology, engineering and maths from across Ireland will give 3 minute talks on always fascinating, sometimes bizarre science concepts.

 Expect to hear anything from the use of light to check the lungs of premature babies to mathematics in nature, detecting clots with 3D printing and bovine blood and, is the drastic rise in short-sightedness down to our smartphones!

-Presentations are judged by an esteemed panel of scientists, media professionals and public figures according to FameLab’s three Cs: content, clarity and charisma.
-The winner of FameLab Ireland will then go on to represent the nation at the international FameLab final at the Cheltenham Science Festival, UK in June 2018.
+Using FameLab’s 3 C’s – content, clarity and charisma, talks are judged by an esteemed panel of professionals from academia, marketing and business.
+The winner of FameLab Ireland will then go on to represent the nation at the FameLab International Finals, Cheltenham Science Festival, UK in June 2019.

-FameLab is an initiative of the Cheltenham Festival in the UK.
+FameLab is an initiative of the Cheltenham Science Festival in the UK.
 The British Council has licence to deliver the competition in over 30 countries internationally.
-NASA has licence to deliver the competition in the USA.
-FameLab International is co-produced by Cheltenham Festivals and the British Council.
-In 2017-8, FameLab Ireland is funded by the Science Foundation Ireland and is supported by Cpl Resources Plc and Henkel Ireland Limited.
-It is managed by the British Council Ireland in collaboration with Newstalk 106-108fm, NUI Galway, Science Gallery Dublin, Trinity College Dublin, University College Cork, University College Dublin, University of Limerick and a range of science research centres.
+In 2018-9, FameLab Ireland is funded by Science Foundation Ireland and is supported by Cpl Resources Plc and Henkel Ireland Limited.
+It is managed by British Council Ireland in collaboration with Newstalk 106-108fm, Science Gallery Dublin, Dublin City University, NUI Galway, Royal College of Surgeons in Ireland, Trinity College Dublin, University College Cork, University College Dublin, University of Limerick and multiple science research centres.
 Read more about our partners.